SchrodingerandDoraemon/Notes/Java/antra_java.md

 ### static method and default method introduced in Java 8
 They are used to create a common feature/action for the class implantate them.

-Static method in interface means we can directly use the method by use the interface.method
+Static method in interface means we can directly use the method by use the interfaceName.methodName or className.methodName.

 default methods which allow the interfaces to have methods with implementation.